akpw/mktxp/README.md

     use_comments_over_names = True  # when available, forces using comments over the interfaces names
 ```

-With most options easy to understand at first glance, some are described in more details [later](https://github.com/akpw/mktxp#advanced-features).
+Most options are easy to understand at first glance, and some are described in more details [later](https://github.com/akpw/mktxp#advanced-features).

 #### Local install